Kelly Ripa: Other ventures

-Spokesperson

-Ripa serves as a spokesperson for several companies.
-In the past, she has partnered with Tide, 7 Up, Pantene, and TD Bank, but currently works primarily with Electrolux and Rykä.

-Rykä announced Ripa as the spokesperson for the brand's footwear and sporting apparel in 2008.
-Ripa oversees the design of her own fitness-inspired active wear line, The Kelly Ripa Collection.

-Ripa stars in the Electrolux television and print advertising, and her image is used on point of sale materials and extensively online.

-Charity

-Ripa is a supporter of the ovarian cancer cause, and has teamed with Electrolux to raise funds for The Ovarian Cancer Research Fund.
-Every summer, she hosts an event called Super Saturday, a day-long fundraising event.
-2011's event raised over $3.5 million for OCRF.
-Ripa attributes her dedication to the experience of losing a friend to ovarian cancer.
-In 2001, she appeared on a celebrity version of Who Wants to Be a Millionaire?, hosted by Philbin.
-She won $250,000 for Tomorrow's Children's Fund, a non-profit organization dedicated to speeding the healing of children with cancer and serious blood disorders.

-Ripa is also an active participant in Mothers Against Drunk Driving.
-According to Ripa, her involvement with MADD is motivated by her sister, Linda, who was almost killed by a drunk driver in 1999.

 Production company

 In 2007, Ripa and her husband Mark Consuelos founded Milojo, the production company, named for their children Michael, Lola, and Joaquin.
-It began with the Emmy-nominated feature documentary The Streak, which told the story of the Brandon High School wrestling team and its 34-year winning streak.
+It began with the feature documentary The Streak, which told the story of the Brandon High School wrestling team and its 34-year winning streak.
 It premiered at the Tribeca Film Festival in 2008.
 In addition, Milojo launched a first look development deal with Discovery Channel for non-scripted series' including Homemade Millionaire, hosted by Ripa, and the docu-series Masters of Reception.
 Their next film, Off the Rez, was also accepted to the Tribeca Film Festival and premiered on TLC in May 2011.
 In 2012, the company premiered its first short film, a collaboration with Will Ferrell's Funny or Die entitled "The Bensonhurst Spelling Bee" featuring Ripa, Consuelos, and their son, Michael.
 The video has had over 1,000,000 views.
 In 2021, Ripa and Consuelos served as co-executive producers of the Oxygen series Exhumed, which debuted on January 17.